-- For a bird watcher, seeds, binoculars and a bird identification book make a welcome basket.
+- For a bird watcher, seeds, binoculars, and a bird identification book or birding journal make a welcome basket.

 - For a new cook (or a seasoned one), fill a basket with basic kitchen tools and/or gourmet treats.

-- Arrange all the items inside the basket.
-Place a cloth napkin or paper doily in the bottom.
-Ensure that breakable items are secured or wrapped in cloth or tissue to prevent breakage.
-Position the tall items in the center with medium-sized items on the outside and small ones in-between.
+Place a cloth napkin or paper doily in the bottom of the basket.
+Arrange all the items inside.
+Ensure that breakable items are secured or wrapped in cloth or tissue.
+Position the tall items in the center, with medium-sized items on the outside and small ones in between.
 Individually wrapped candy sprinkled throughout the items adds a nice touch.

-- Cut 2 yards of cellophane—plain or special occasion printed—and place it on a table surface, right side down.
+Cut two yards of cellophane—plain or special occasion printed—and place it on a table surface, right side down.
 Place the full gift basket in the middle of it.